 Ring worked as a clinical psychotherapist at Salina Regional Health Center in the Intensive Outpatient Program for four years prior to teaching.
 She continues to maintain her professional license and work in field of mental health.

 At Bethany, she teaches classes in general psychology, developmental psychology, abnormal psychology, counseling and behavior modification.
 Ring helped to establish the new addiction counseling major in 2012 and currently functions as the program coordinator.
 She also serves as the faculty sponsor for the Bethany College Psychology Club.

 Professor Jones comes to Bethany College with four years experience as a vocational expert witness and professional counselor.
-He earned a bachelor’s and a master’s degree in Rehabilitation Counseling and has completed graduate work in psychology from Emporia State University and in counseling from Southern Illinois University.
+He earned a bachelor’s degree in psychology and a master’s degree in rehabilitation counseling and has completed graduate work in psychology from Emporia State University and in counseling from Southern Illinois University.
 He is a licensed counselor in Missouri and a National Certified counselor and is a member of Chi Sigma Iota National Honor Society in counseling and Psi Chi Honor Society in psychology.
 He is married to Dr. Andrea Eden and has two daughters.

 Holly Krech Thomas began teaching in the Psychology Department at Bethany College in 2012, after moving to Kansas from New York City, where she taught at Kingsborough Community College, CUNY.

 She received her doctorate in cognitive science and linguistics from the University of Colorado, Boulder, in 2004.
 With interests in cognitive psychology ranging from perception and attention to language processing, Krech Thomas’ research includes experimental studies about reading transfer and speech perception as well as pedagogical work on using contemplative practice in the classroom.